bigdragonsoft/bvm/README.md

 ```
 ### Question 4: How to start a VM?
 ```
 Answer: Use command 'bvm --start vmname' to start, use 'bvm --restart vmname' or 'bvm --reboot vmname' to restart.
-For VMs using GRUB boot mode, use 'bvm --login vmname' to log in, while VMs using UEFI boot mode require VNC login.
+For VMs using GRUB boot mode, use 'bvm --login vmname' to log in.
+For UEFI boot mode, 'bvm --login' can be attempted, but console login support depends on the guest OS configuration; if it fails, please use VNC or SSH.
 ```

 ### Question 5: What is VM auto-start and how to use it?